Edith Caroline Warren1

 M, #8740, b.
 5 May 1898, d.
 8 January 1947

 Sir Adrian William Maxwell Baillie of Polkemmet, 6th Bt. was born on 5 May 1898.2 He was the son of Sir Robert Alexander Baillie of Polkemmet, 4th Bt. and Isabel Wilkie.2 He married Hon.
-Olive Cecilia Paget, daughter of Sir Almeric Hugh Paget, 1st and last Baron Queenborough and Pauline Payne Whitney, on 4 November 1931.1 He and Hon.
+Olive Cecilia Paget, daughter of Almeric Hugh Paget, 1st and last Baron Queenborough and Pauline Payne Whitney, on 4 November 1931.1 He and Hon.
 Olive Cecilia Paget were divorced in 1944.1 He died on 8 January 1947 at age 48.1

-Sir Adrian William Maxwell Baillie of Polkemmet, 6th Bt. succeeded to the title of 6th Baronet Baillie, of Polkemmet, Linlithgowshire [U.K., 1823] on 7 September 1914.2 He gained the rank of Lieutenant in the service of the 2nd Dragoons, Scots Greys.2 He was in the Diplomatic Service between 1921 and 1928.2 He held the office of Member of Parliament (M.P.) for Linlithgowshire between 1931 and 1935.2 He held the office of Member of Parliament (M.P.) for Tonbridge between 1937 and 1945.2 He held the office of Deputy Lieutenant (D.L.).2 He held the office of Justice of the Peace (J.P.).1
+He succeeded as the 6th Baronet Baillie, of Polkemmet, Linlithgowshire [U.K., 1823] on 7 September 1914.2 He gained the rank of Lieutenant in the 2nd Dragoons, Scots Greys.2 He was in the Diplomatic Service between 1921 and 1928.2 He held the office of Member of Parliament (M.P.) for Linlithgowshire between 1931 and 1935.2 He held the office of Member of Parliament (M.P.) for Tonbridge between 1937 and 1945.2 He held the office of Deputy Lieutenant (D.L.)2 He held the office of Justice of the Peace (J.P.)1

 Child of Sir Adrian William Maxwell Baillie of Polkemmet, 6th Bt. and Hon.
 Olive Cecilia Paget